yannick-beot-sp/vscode-sailpoint-identitynow/README.md

 The SailPoint IdentityNow extension makes it easy to:

+- Connect to several tenants
+- Export config of a tenant
-- view, edit, aggregate or reset sources
+- View, edit, aggregate or reset sources
-- view, create, edit, delete transforms
+- View, create, edit, delete, and test transforms
-- view, create, edit, delete provisioning policy of a source
+- View, create, edit, delete provisioning policies of a source
-- view, create, edit, delete schemas of a source
+- View, create, edit, delete schemas of a source
-- export config of a tenant
-- view, edit, enable, disable and test workflows and view execution history
+- View, edit, enable, disable, and test workflows and view execution history

-Several tenants can used at the same time

 ## Installation

+Go to the extension menu or press `Ctrl`+`Shift`+`X` and look for the extension "IdentityNow".
+Click on the button `Install`.

 The VSIX can be installed from the extension menu.
 Press `Ctrl`+`Shift`+`X` and in the menu, click `Install from VSIX...`.